alexdlaird/amazon-orders/docs/troubleshooting.rst

 If you find that a useful field on an entity (for instance, an :class:`~amazonorders.entity.order.Order` or an :class:`~amazonorders.entity.item.Item`) is missing (or one that exists isn't being populated for you), consider contributing it!
-Fields are populated by simple ``_parse()`` methods on the entity, and many fields are simple enough to be able to utilize :class:`~amazonorders.entity.parsable.Parsable`'s :func:`~amazonorders.entity.parsable.Parsable.simple_parse` function, which simply needs a CSS selector.
+Fields are populated by simple ``_parse()`` methods on the entity, and many fields are able to utilize :class:`~amazonorders.entity.parsable.Parsable`'s :func:`~amazonorders.entity.parsable.Parsable.simple_parse` function, which just needs a CSS selector.

 If you can't fetch the field's value with just a CSS selector, implementing a new ``_parse()`` function on the entity will give you a lot more flexibility.